rohan-bhambare-049/cctv-python/README.md

 ## Configuration

-- The delay before stopping recording after detection ends is set to 5 seconds by default and can be adjusted by changing the `SECONDS_TO_RECORD_AFTER_DETECTION` variable in the script.
+- The delay before stopping recording after detection ends is set to 5 seconds by default and can be adjusted by changing the `SEC` variable in the script.